 We all know weddings can be very expensive, but money cannot be the reason to sacrifice your style or your dream wedding.
-I’ve put together 10 tricks that you can use to still be faithful to your dream cutting some costs on your wedding.
+I’ve put together 10 tricks that you can use to still be faithful to your dream wedding, while cutting some costs.

 10 Easy Ways to Cut Your Wedding Costs

 Small, intimate weddings are officially becoming a trend!
 And one of the big reasons is the topic of this post: cutting costs.